element-plus/element-plus/docs/en-US/guide/theming.md

 #### Initialize variable file

-After successfully installing the above packages, a command named `et` i available in CLI (if the packages are installed locally, use `node_modules/.bin/et` instead).
+After successfully installing the above packages, a command named `et` is available in CLI (if the packages are installed locally, use `node_modules/.bin/et` instead).
 Run `-i` to initialize the variable file which outputs to `element-variables.scss`